CityOfZion/neo-tools/README.md

 ## Exchange Configuration

-See src/nodejs/config/nodejs.config.json for how to setup exchange api and secret keys.
+See src/nodejs/config/nodejs.config.json for how to setup exchange API and secret keys.
 You'll need to configure the path to point to a file with a json blob like this:
 ```
 {